 National Leadership Consortium

-Our field is busier and more stressed out than ever before.
-Through our work around the country, the National Leadership Consortium has consistently heard about challenges related to staff shortages, employee engagement, and organizational culture.
-These challenges were only made greater by the pandemic.
-During this interactive session, attendees will engage in discussions, exercises, and activities to consider strategies to build, transform, and sustain organizations where people want to work.
-We know that organizations that cultivate engagement, motivation, and trust are agencies that have higher retention rates and better support and promote inclusion autonomy, and control for people with disabilities.
-Attendees will leave this session with actionable strategies, ideas and resources that they can use and apply in their organizations and systems.
+Our field is busier and more stressed out than ever.
+Through our work, the National Leadership Consortium has consistently heard about challenges related to staff shortages, employee engagement, and organizational culture.
+The pandemic made these challenges worse.
+During this session, you will be part of interactive discussions, exercises, and activities.
+You will learn strategies to make organizations where people want to work.
+Organizations that promote engagement, motivation, and trust keep staff longer and better support and promote inclusion, autonomy, and control for people with disabilities.
+You will leave this session with strategies, ideas and resources you can use in your organizations.

 11 AM – Noon Breakout 1B